Yamashiro Daijo Minamoto Kunishige Wakizashi + NBTHK

 Weight: 400 gram

-Obviously provided with NBTHK papers which guarantee the authenticity, those will be issued later.
+Obviously provided with NBTHK papers which guarantee the authenticity.

 Includes Oshigata.
 Oshigata is a drawing of the blade that records all the metallurgical activities of the blade so that a good picture is created of the unique katana.